Why Does Interactive Modeling Work?

 Michelle's lesson took less than three minutes, but in that short amount of time, students were fully engaged and quickly but effectively began to master the challenging task of choosing a partner respectfully.

-If you'd like to learn more about Interactive Modeling, I hope you'll check out my new book!
+If you'd like to learn more about Interactive Modeling, check out:

-Interactive Modeling: A Powerful Technique for Teaching Children, by Margaret Berry Wilson, provides step-by-step guidance on how to use Interactive Modeling.
-Includes many practical tips, real-life examples, and sample lessons and scripts that you can adapt for specific classroom needs.
+Interactive Modeling: A Powerful Technique for Teaching Children Get step-by-step guidance on how to use Interactive Modeling to teach a variety of skills throughout the school year.
+Includes practical tips, real-life examples, and sample lessons and scripts that you can adapt for specific classroom needs.

-For more ideas on Interactive Modeling, have a look at our Interactive Modeling board on Pinterest!
+For even more ideas, have a look at our Interactive Modeling board on Pinterest!

 ← Read the previous post: